-1 Day Tour – Ngamba Island, Entebbe Zoo & Botanical Gardens
+1 Day Tour in Uganda – Ngamba Island, Entebbe Zoo & Botanical Gardens

 Safari Overview: Ngamba Island, Entebbe Zoo & Botanical Gardens